Tichard/EASA/README.md

 # EASA
 Electrical Audio Spectrum Analyzer

-Measures your speakers and display the responseu sing Octave GNU software.
+Measures your speakers and display the response using Octave GNU software.

 FEATURES :
 - Frequency response up to the 4th harmonic